 - Don’t forget about vision and dental plans.
 These plans cover preventive services like eye exams and teeth cleaning.
 Some plans include dental benefits.
 You can also buy these plans separately through the exchange.
 Some plans on the exchange include vision benefits.
-If your insurance is covering anyone under the age of 18, they must offer dental and vision coverage.
+If your insurance covers anyone under the age of 18, they must offer dental and vision coverage.
 Routinely getting your teeth and eyes checked could help prevent more serious medical problems down the road.
 On the other hand, these plans might cost more than they are worth to you, so consider your own needs before deciding.

-All articles on our website have been approved by Dr. Diana Zuckerman and other senior staff.
+All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff

 The National Center for Health Research is a nonprofit, nonpartisan research, education and advocacy organization that analyzes and explains the latest medical research and speaks out on policies and programs.
 We do not accept funding from pharmaceutical companies or medical device manufacturers.
 Find out how you can support us here.